karthikeyan-mk/breast-cancer-prediction/README.md

 # breast-cancer-prediction
-predicting whether a patient has cncer or not using xgboost
+predicting whether a patient has cancer or not using xgboost